Michael Laws: First and second terms, 2016-2022

+Third term, 2022-2025

 In mid February 2024, Laws and four other councillors voted against the ORC's decision to continue working on its land and water plan despite the National-led coalition government's new directive for councils to delay their freshwater plans in order to accommodate the government's new freshwater policies.
 Laws and fellow Cr Gary Kelliher warned that the council's vote could give Simmonds justification to dissolve the council and install government-appointed commissioners.
 He said the council was playing a "very dangerous game of chicken" with the Government and accused his colleagues of refusing to accept the results of the 2023 New Zealand general election.

 In mid March 2024, Laws joined a majority of ORC councillors in voting not to extend half-price bus fares for university students.
 When University of Otago law student Grace expressed disagreement in her email response, Laws countered that Dunedin ratepayers were already subsidising public buses and accused Grace of hypocrisy and selfishness.
 Otago University Students' Association Politics representative Liam White disagreed with the tone of Laws' response.
 When questioned by the university student magazine Critic Te Ārohi, Laws defended the tone if his response and accused Grace of selfishness and said that "he could have been much harsher."
 Following the ORC's vote, Laws welcomed the decision not to continue half-price bus fares for university students and said that the new bus fares were subsidised by ratepayers.

 In late March 2024, Laws objected to the Otago Regional Council's decision to notify its regional policy statement after voting on 32 recommendations from an independent hearings panel during a closed doors meeting.
 The Council defended its decision to exclude the public from the meeting on the grounds that the hearing panel's report and recommendations were subject to appeals.
 Laws described the decision as "a rushed process with the council being presented with a fait accompli.
 It seems that local government and open democracy are two foreign concepts."